Yigal/courses-stats-part-2/chapter4.md

 `@hint`
 - The standard deviation of a sample is calculated using [`statistics.stdev`](https://docs.python.org/3/library/statistics.html#statistics.stdev).
 [It is a slightly different formula than a population's standard deviation](https://en.wikipedia.org/wiki/Bessel%27s_correction).
+- You can get the t-score [using this object](https://docs.scipy.org/doc/scipy/reference/generated/scipy.stats.t.html).

 `@pre_exercise_code`
 ```{python}